yunnysunny/grunt-pages/README.md

 The file extension of the template engine to be used.
 This option filters template files in the `options.pageSrc` folder when developing a grunt-pages configuration for multiple template engines.

 # Changelog

+**0.11.1** - Fixed leading `/` issue for post URLs.
+Added `post.sourcePath` and `post.lastModified` to template data.
+Added current `post` as an extra argument to all marked renderer methods.
+Added `metadataValidator` option to ensure metadata is proper for all posts.
+Added `--no-cache` flag to invalidate caching when altering how posts are parsed.

 **0.11.0** - Fixed required RSS properties, now correctly matching the [RSS spec](http://cyber.law.harvard.edu/rss/rss.html), thanks to [@rogeriopvl](https://github.com/rogeriopvl).
 Added [Handlebars support with partials](https://github.com/CabinJS/grunt-pages#handlebars-partials) thanks to [@thomasboyt](https://github.com/thomasboyt).
 Updated to marked ~0.3.0 now supporting [`options.markedOptions`](#markedoptions) to configure any [marked options](https://github.com/chjj/marked#options-1) that you desire.